FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/appendix/examples/metadata_examples/removing_columns_example.md

           {
                 "ColumnName": "x_awesome_column2",
                 "DataType": "DATETIME"
-          },
-          {
-                "ColumnName": "x_awesome_column3",
-                "DataType": "STRING",
-                "StringMaxLength": 64,
-                "StringEncoding": "UTF-8"
           }
       ]
 }
 ```

-For an example of how ACME ensures the schema metadata reference requirement is met see: [Schema Metadata to FOCUS Data Reference](../schema_metadata_reference_example.md)
+For an example of how ACME ensures the schema metadata reference requirement is met see: [Schema Metadata to FOCUS Data Reference](schema_metadata_reference_example.md)